buruzaemon/natto-py/README.rst

 yielded allow access to more detailed information about each morpheme.

 Here we use a `Python with statement`_ to automatically clean up after we finish node parsing with the MeCab tagger.
-This is the recommended usage if you are use ``natto-py`` in a production environment::
+This is the recommended approach if you are use ``natto-py`` in a production environment::

     # use a Python with statement